SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0117 PIPES AND BUOYS

-All pipes, buoys, and other markers used in connection with seismic work shall be properly flagged in the daytime and lighted at night according to the navigation rules of the U.S. Engineers and the U.S. Coast Guard.
+All pipes, buoys, and other markers used in connection with seismic work shall be flagged in the daytime and lighted at night according to the navigation rules of the U.S. Army Corps of Engineers and the U.S. Coast Guard.

 History Note: Authority G.S.
 113‑391;